jaden-young/eiffel-store/README.md

 # ViCi
+A web application that aggregates data from continous integration processes and visualizes this in interactive graphs.
+The application uses the Eiffel framework which you can read more about at their GitHub[page](https://github.com/Ericsson/eiffel)
 ## Table of contents
 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->